nitya-nepal/vedanasoft.com/src/pages/index.md

     visualization, backup, projection and forecasting is our forte.
 description: >-
   Vedana means sensations.
 We are obsessed at making our product beautiful, easy to use and pleasing.
-It will feel like a reward.
+The product will feel like a reward.
 intro:
   blurbs:
     - image: /img/inventoryimg.png